-This course has been running for over fifteen years and attracts a wide range of students including graduates looking for a vocational foundation in urban regeneration
+This course has been running for two decades and attracts a wide range of students including

 This course offers a good balance of theoretical and practical debates and we constantly update it to remain at the forefront of new ideas and developments.
 You are immersed in the real world of practice, taking part in many real-life case studies and projects.
 You are also involved in theoretical discussion to consider practical regeneration solutions.

-The course concentrates on gaining professional skills for regeneration and knowledge in regeneration and housing policy and practice
+The course concentrates on gaining professional skills for regeneration and knowledge in• regeneration policy

-We also offer most modules on this course as standalone short courses.
+There is an optional module where you choose between an international field study week, or a practice-based consultancy project.
+We also offer most modules on this course as stand-alone short courses.

 Planning and development process

-Typically you need a degree, or at least two years' experience in a related field.
+Typically you need a minimum of a 2:2 degree, or at least two years' experience in a related field.

 If English is not your first language you will need an IELTS 6.0 score with a minimum of 5.5 in all skills or equivalent.
 If your English language skill is currently below IELTS 6.0 or equivalent we recommend you consider a Sheffield Hallam University Pre-sessional English course which will enable you to achieve an equivalent English score

 Funding normally comes from employers, career development loans or personal finances.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.